The Muppets Studio: The Muppets Studio

 In 2006, the Muppets Holding Company was transferred from the Disney Consumer Products unit to The Walt Disney Studios; with studio executives passing on oversight, the unit was placed in the special events group.
-That same year, Disney contracted with Puppet Heap to rebuild, maintain, and create puppet characters for the Muppets Studio.
+That same year, Disney contracted Puppet Heap to rebuild, maintain, and create puppet characters for the Muppets Studio.
 In April 2007, the Muppets Holding Company changed its name to The Muppets Studio under new leadership by Special Events Group SVP Lylle Breier.

 In 2008, The Muppets Studio began a licensing agreement with F.A.O.
 Schwarz to create a Muppet-themed boutique where customers can design their own Muppet.
 In 2013, Disney Theatrical Productions revealed that a show based on The Muppets was in active development and that a 15-minute show had been conducted by Thomas Schumacher to see how the technical components would work out.

-The company was transferred in 2014 to Disney's new media unit, Disney Consumer Products and Interactive Media, specifically DCPI Labs.
+The company was transferred in 2015 to Disney's new media unit, Disney Consumer Products and Interactive Media, specifically DCPI Labs.
 On April 3, 2015, a series of shorts named Muppet Moments premiered on Disney Junior.
 The series features conversations between the Muppets and young children.
 By April, Bill Prady was commissioned to write a script for a new Muppets pilot with the title The Muppets, which was greenlit by ABC, and ran for one season.

 Disney Consumer Products and Interactive Media became part of Disney Parks, Experiences and Products in a March 2018 company reorganization.
 That same month, a reboot of the 1980s Muppet Babies series debuted on Disney Junior.
 A relaunch of the Muppets franchise was planned as of February 2018 for the then-unnamed Disney streaming service scheduled to be launched in 2019.
 Soon two series were under development for the Disney+ streaming service, the unscripted short-form series Muppets Now, and the scripted comedy Muppets Live Another Day.
 Live Another Day was from Adam Horowitz, Eddy Kitsis, and Josh Gad, and was planned as an eight-episode series which would depict events taking place after The Muppets Take Manhattan.
 The series was at ABC Signature Studios with a pilot order when Muppets Studios vice president Debbie McClellan departed and her replacement, Disney Parks Live Entertainment senior vice president David Lightbody, wanted a different take on the project.
 Unwilling to drop their concept, the creative trio left the project.
 Muppets Now continued development and premiered on the streaming service on July 31, 2020.

+In 2021 Muppets Haunted Mansion, an original special that debuted in October 2021 on Disney+.
+The special would win Outstanding Art Direction/Set Decoration/Scenic Design at the inaugural Children's & Family Emmy Awards in 2022.